Ockenfuss/tipps/PythonTricks.md

     super().__init__()#If derived from another class, we can access parent methods through super()

   @classmethod
-  def formString(cls, string):#The recommended way to create different Constructors are multiple classmethods
+  def from_string(cls, string):#The recommended way to create different Constructors are multiple classmethods
     v1,v2=parse(string)
     return cls(v1,v2)